Management Information System (MIS) for schools

 At Arbor, we’ve set up a dedicated wellbeing committee, who have been rolling out lots of different activities, particularly over the last few weeks, that allow colleagues to dedicate time to mental wellbeing together.
 We’ve had online yoga classes, weekly group mindfulness practice, fun daily challenges and art sessions.
 We’re also planning to send out seeds to everyone’s home address so we can start a sunflower growing competition!

-Stay connected – Even if it’s a few phone calls a week, sending a funny video, or doing a organised online activity like a quiz, connecting with others can remind us we’re all in this together
+Stay connected – Even if it’s a few phone calls a week, sending a funny video, or doing an organised activity like a quiz, connecting with others can remind us we’re all in this together

-Stay hydrated – You might be really good at remembering to drink when you’re in the office but during lockdown, don’t forget to keep hydrated to at least cut down on unnecessary headaches
+Stay hydrated – You might usually be really good at remembering to drink, but this can easily be forgotten when our normal routines are disrupted.
+Don’t forget to keep hydrated to at least cut down on unnecessary headaches

-Structure your day – Routine helps us feel secure.
-It can be as simple as eating lunch at the same time (perhaps “with” colleagues) or a regular time you connect with your friends
+Structure your day – Routine helps us feel secure and is a great start to managing stress.
+It can be as simple as eating lunch at the same time (perhaps with colleagues) or a regular time you connect with your friends

 Try mindfulness – Now is the time for an open mind (literally!).
 I’d really recommend trying an app like Headspace, even if only for 5 minutes a day, to allow you to step back when it all becomes too much